turbot/steampipe-docs/docs/integrations/github_actions/aws_oidc.md

 ## Define the workflow

-Create a GitHub Actions workflow in your repository, as `.github/workflows/steampipe.yml`, based on [this example](https://github.com/turbot/steampipe-samples/blob/main/all/github-actions-oidc/aws/steampipe-sample-aws-workflow.yml).
-Let's review the key elements of the workflow.
+We first must create the GitHub Actions workflow file in your repository.
+For this [example](https://github.com/turbot/steampipe-samples/blob/main/all/github-actions-oidc/aws/steampipe-sample-aws-workflow.yml) we will use the filename `.github/workflows/steampipe.yml`

 ### On